-This second level focuses on Targeted supports for students who continue to display unproductive behaviour even with the Universal supports in place.
+This second level focuses on Targeted supports for students who may continue to display unproductive behaviour and are disengaged with their learning and social needs, even with the Universal supports in place.
 Using data analysis, students are identified early, before these behaviours become intense or chronic, to receive Targeted supports such as small group social skill instruction, academic supports, mentoring and/or self-management strategies (Sailor et al., 2013).